wultra/powerauth-crypto/docs/Key-derivation.md

 byte[] C_KEY_DEVICE_PRIVATE = AES.encrypt(KEY_DEVICE_PRIVATE, ByteUtils.zeroBytes(16), KEY_ENCRYPTION_VAULT);
 ```

 Since `KEY_ENCRYPTION_VAULT` is not stored on the client side, it must be fetched using authenticated request on server for decryption.
 Once server verifies the authentication status (signature matches) and returns encrypted `C_KEY_ENCRYPTION_VAULT` key, client can decrypt it using `KEY_ENCRYPTION_VAULT_TRANSPORT` and then decrypt `KEY_DEVICE_PRIVATE`.
+The whole request and response protection is based on our ECIES scheme.